Democrats, liberal groups are on defensive after Franken revelations

 "That was not an apology and was an insufficient response to serious allegations," he wrote.
 "Al Franken must be held accountable if our party wants to live up to our commitment to women & girls."

 Top Democrats in Washington are expected to go along with Senate Majority Leader Mitch McConnell's call for an ethics investigation.
-None have called for Franken to step down.
+None have called for Franken to resign.

 "Sexual harassment is never acceptable and must not be tolerated," Minority Leader Chuck Schumer tweeted early in the afternoon.
 "I hope and expect that the Ethics Committee will fully investigate this troubling incident, as they should with any credible allegation of sexual harassment."